-“After more than a year of careful discussions with many potential affiliates, PacMed has chosen a secular affiliation with Providence Health & Services,” Smith said.
+“After more than a year of careful discussions with many potential affiliates, PacMed has chosen a secular affiliation with Providence Health & Services,” Smith continued.
 “Providence shares our desire to change the delivery care model to ensure high-quality, more affordable care in our communities.
 We are passionate about all of the positive benefits working together will provide for our communities.”

 Providence first brought health care to Washington in 1856 and continues to operate hospitals, clinics, skilled nursing facilities, home health and hospice services, and supportive housing throughout the state.

 Once again, in response to the changing health care environment, PacMed seeks a change.
 PacMed will be discussing the proposed affiliation with the Pacific Hospital Preservation & Development Authority (PHPDA) and will be asking the PHPDA to transfer its “membership” in PacMed to a secular, not-for-profit affiliate of Providence.
 The PHPDA retained the rights to approve transactions of this type through the 2003 restructure.

-- To allow secular affiliates to remain secular and Providence to maintain its Catholic identity, Providence Health & Services created a secular organization — legally referred to as Western HealthConnect.
+To allow secular affiliates to remain secular and Providence to maintain its Catholic identity, Providence Health & Services created a secular organization — legally referred to as Western HealthConnect.
 This is the same model successfully used for the affiliation with Swedish Health Services, allowing Providence to remain Catholic and Swedish to remain secular.

-- This model will allow PacMed to remain a separate secular 501(c)3 organization, where Western HealthConnect replaces the PHPDA as PacMed’s sole corporate member.
+This model will allow PacMed to remain a separate secular 501(c)3 organization, where Western HealthConnect replaces the PHPDA as PacMed’s sole corporate member.

-- There will be no change.
-PacMed will not be a Catholic organization.
+PacMed will remain secular and its physicians and staff will not be subject to the Ethical and Religious Directives for Catholic Health Care Services.
 Patients will have the same access to care as they do today.
 PacMed will continue to prescribe contraceptives, and physicians will continue to perform sterilizations and other procedures as they do today.
 PacMed currently does not provide elective pregnancy terminations, and physicians will continue to refer patients seeking abortions to outside providers.

-- Both Providence and PacMed serve all patients – from all walks of life – with high quality, compassionate care, regardless of beliefs, gender or sexual orientation and this will not change.
+Both Providence and PacMed serve all patients from all walks of life with high-quality, compassionate care, regardless of beliefs, gender or sexual orientation, and this will not change.

-- PacMed’s current board of directors will become the PacMed Community Board, which will share governance responsibility for PacMed with Providence’s secular organization.
+PacMed’s current board of directors will become the PacMed Community Board, which will share governance responsibility for PacMed with Providence’s secular organization.
 The Community Board will retain sole oversight of PacMed’s Uniformed Services Family Health Plan (USFHP) contract with the U.S. Department of Defense, separate from the affiliation.

-- Once an agreement is reached, both organizations will use the first 120 days to develop a thoughtful plan for working together.
+Once an agreement is reached, both organizations will use the first 120 days to develop a thoughtful plan for working together.

 Both organizations are driven by a strong mission to serve everyone, especially those who are poor and vulnerable.
 Through this proposed affiliation, both organizations believe they can do even more to increase access to services for those most in need.
-“Together, we believe we can do a lot more for the community,” added Smith.
+“Together, we believe we can do a lot more for the community,” said Smith.